I have always LOVED Irish Soda Bread it is one of the best parts of celebrating St. Patrick’s Day.

 - 1 1/2 cups raisins

-- Prepare a 1 1/2 quart casserole pan or muffin tin with a baking spray or butter.
+- Prepare a 2.5 quart casserole pan (8x3) or muffin tin with a baking spray or butter.

-- Mix flour with sugar, baking powder salt and baking soda in large bowl.
-But in cold butter with a pastry cutter or two knives until it resembles coarse crumbs.
+- Mix flour with sugar, baking powder salt, and baking soda in a large bowl.
+Cut in cold butter with a pastry cutter or two knives until it resembles coarse crumbs.

-- In a small bowl, beat the eggs and remove a tablespoon for to brush on top of muffins before baking.
+- In a small bowl, beat the eggs and remove a tablespoon to brush on top of the muffins or the large bread before baking if you want them shiny.
+I have made it both ways with or without egg on top of great results.

-- Add buttermilk and eggs to flour mixture, Dough will be very sticky.
+- Add buttermilk and eggs to the flour mixture, the dough will be very sticky.

-- You can mix it with a mixer and dough hook.
+- You can mix it with a mixer and dough hook if you prefer or with a wooden spoon in a bowl.

 - Add raisins and mix together until they are incorporated.

-- Turn dough onto well-floured surface and with floured hands knead the dough about 10 times.
+- Turn the dough onto a well-floured surface and with floured hands knead the dough about 10 times.

 - Or you can bake these as muffins, place three tablespoons into each well of the muffin pan and bake at 350 degrees for 15-20 minutes.